 He and his partner, Jim Tindell, formed River Road Antiques Ltd in 1994, selling antiques at such venues as The Henry Ford Museum in Detroit, The Carnegie Museum in Pittsburg, and The Park Avenue Armory in New York City.

 From 2006-2012 he and Jim created and managed Center44 (and Center44.com) an Antiques and Modernism showroom in Midtown Manhattan that represented 75 International dealers and catered to the upscale design trade.

-During this time, Paul created Brain Child, a surreal fairy tale told in verse and profusely illustrated which will soon be available on Amazon.
-His second book, a memoir titled Archive 1957-1974 is available now on Amazon.
+During this time, Paul created Unthinkable, a surreal fairy tale told in verse and profusely illustrated which is available on Amazon.

 He and Jim currently live and garden on the Delaware River in a self-designed house which was featured as "Home of the Month" in Log Home Living magazine.

 In 2015, Paul began showing his art in various gallery venues and was one of four Solo Show Award recipients at the 2015 Northeastern Biennial.
 That solo show took place at the Afa Gallery, Scranton, PA in Sept 2016.
 He has been twice honored by having works hung in the State Museum of PA during the 2016 and 2017 Art of the State competition, and was recently featured in the hard cover book, Making the Cut: The Best Collage Artist's in the World.
 In 2021, his solo show, Paper Trail, broke records at The Delaware Valley Arts Alliance in Narrowsburg, PA.

 Listen to Paul's NPR interview with Erika Funke.